analyzerav/avguardian/README.md

 The second one is a safety driving rule compliance verification framework in `safety-verify`

-More detailed tool documentation is in README of each folder

 ## Download Apollo source code and docker container